phoenixperry/physical_computing_grad/readme.md

 2     | Term 1 Major Project      |   Major Project and Project Logs	 | Feb 10 in class | 20%
 3| Term 2 Major Project (Solo) | Major Project and Project Logs	      |   March 23rd in class | 20%|
 4|	Vita	| Formal Presentation of Project 2 |March 23rd in class |	10%
+etextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdf
 ---
-#####You must complete all of the above items for full credit, according to the following requirements:
+#####You must complete all of the above items for full credit, according to the following requirements:etextile-summetextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdfetextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdfercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdf
 ---
 **The Major Projects** must also include your project log and the working final project presentation (or video).
 Details about the Major Projects are provided as the term progresses.